clior007/nodejs_tutorial/README.md

 #### 3. How to use Npm to install the current module dependencies?

-Dependencies of a module can be "heavy" and therefore it is not a recommanded practice to keep them in the source control.
+Dependencies of a module can be "heavy" and therefore it is not a recommanded practice to keep them in source control.
 To get the module dependencies, use the terminal and just type: `npm install`